ProfilePic

 One method people use when setting up several CDs with different end dates on the terms is called laddering.
 For example, say you have a total of $10,000 that you can invest in CDs.
 You decide to break this amount into equal parts of $2,500 that can be put into a CD.
 You put the first $2,500 into a CD with a twenty-four-month term, the second for a term that is eighteen months, the third for a CD that has a twelve-month term, and the last equal part into a six-month CD.

-You may earn different interest on each of these accounts since the terms are different.
-However, you have access to part of your funds more often.
-This laddering method could help if you have an unexpected expense where you will need money sooner than later.
+You may earn different interest on each account since the terms are different.
+However, you have access to some of your funds more often.
+This laddering method could help if you have an unexpected expense where you will need money sooner rather than later.
 It also minimizes the chance that you’ll have to access funds prematurely and forgo the interest earned or pay a withdrawal fee.

 Savings Accounts Versus Certificate of Deposit